Mixbo-zz/FaST2704/README.md

 The admin account had at least the decency of using a different password on every device instead of a hardcoded one...

 Trying to log with the support account leads to a dead end, access is denied for some reason.
 This is not the case with the "user" account.
-Typing help in the user prompt gives us a really short list of commands that can be used by the user account.
+Typing help in the user prompt gives us a really short list of commands that can be used by the user account. **Update: After some tests, it seems like the support account is blocked from LAN, but is available from WAN.
+If you're attacking from WAN, use the support account**

 ```
 > help